If you hold a LIC policy, for which you had already completed

 led them to greater confusion.
 This needs to be solved by carefully examining

-the available funds, risk, target of investment and available investment options.
-All the earning class need to invest in insurance not only to secure their family from financial
+the available funds, risk, target of investment and available opportunities in investment.
+All the earning class need to invest in plans not only to secure their family from financial

 instabilities but also to gain better returns based on their risk appetite.
 For a low risk taking customer, fixed deposits and